sergiychebotar/DevOps-Trainee-Technical-Task/README.md

 created in the previous scenario.
 Each script run should clean up Website, Application Pool, and site folder.
 This PowerShell script should run on candidate’s local machine and connect to VMs via WinRM.
 DoD: As a report, terraform code and working website screenshots should be uploaded to the GitLab

                       STEPS TO REPRODUCE
-Steps to reproduce:

-Deploy infrastructure with Terraform
+1. Deploy infrastructure with Terraform
-Clone repository
+2. Clone repository
-Add VM1_Public_IP to TrustedHosts with command Set-Item wsman:\localhost\client\TrustedHosts -Value VM1_Public_IP -Force Add VM2_Public_IP to TrustedHosts with command Set-Item wsman:\localhost\client\TrustedHosts -Value VM2_Public_IP -Force Start installation of IIS on VM1 by invoking script Install-Webserver.ps1 Invoke-Command -ComputerName VM1_Public_IP -Credential VM1_Public_IP\demousr -FilePath PATH_To_Cloned_Repo:\Install-Webserver.ps1
+3. Add VM1_Public_IP to TrustedHosts with command Set-Item wsman:\localhost\client\TrustedHosts -Value VM1_Public_IP -Force
+4. Add VM2_Public_IP to TrustedHosts with command Set-Item wsman:\localhost\client\TrustedHosts -Value VM2_Public_IP -Force
+5. Start installation of IIS on VM1 by invoking script Install-Webserver.ps1 Invoke-Command -ComputerName VM1_Public_IP -Credential VM1_Public_IP\demousr -FilePath PATH_To_Cloned_Repo:\Install-Webserver.ps1
-Start installation of IIS on VM2 by invoking script Install-Webserver.ps1 Invoke-Command -ComputerName VM2_Public_IP -Credential VM2_Public_IP\demousr -FilePath PATH_To_Cloned_Repo:\Install-Webserver.ps1
+6. Start installation of IIS on VM2 by invoking script Install-Webserver.ps1 Invoke-Command -ComputerName VM2_Public_IP -Credential VM2_Public_IP\demousr -FilePath PATH_To_Cloned_Repo:\Install-Webserver.ps1

 END